-Major malformations were reported in 4 liveborn infants exposed to vincristine during the first trimester (Table 73).
-One newborn had bilateral loss of the radius and the 5th digit as well as an atrial septal defect following exposure in the first trimester to vincristine, cytarabine and doxorubicin (Ebert et al. 1997).
-A small secundum atrial septal defect was observed at the autopsy of an infant who developed respiratory distress and died on day 2 (Thomas and Peckham 1976); this pregnancy was exposed during the first trimester to vincristine, vinblastine and procarbazine.
-Cleft lip and cleft palate were observed in an infant following first trimester exposure to vincristine, lomustine, procarbazine, and vinblastine (Mulvihill et al. 1987).
-Hydrocephalus was reported in a newborn exposed during the first trimester to vincristine, nitrogen mustard and procarbazine (Zemlickis et al. 1992b); this infant died 4 hours after birth.
-Thus, the apparent rate of major malformations following exposure to vincristine during the first trimester was 10% (4/41 conceptuses based on 38 liveborn infants and examination of the fetuses of 2 induced abortions and 1 maternal/fetal death).
+Major malformations were reported in a total of 5 liveborn infants, including 4 liveborn infants exposed to vincristine during the first trimester (Table 78).
+One newborn had bilateral loss of the radius and the fifth digit as well as an atrial septal defect following exposure in the first trimester to vincristine, cytarabine, and doxorubicin (Ebert et al. 1997).
+A small secundum atrial septal defect was observed at the autopsy of an infant who developed respiratory distress and died on day 2 (Thomas and Peckham 1976); this pregnancy was exposed during the first trimester to vincristine, vinblastine, and procarbazine.
+Cleft lip and cleft palate were observed in an infant following first-trimester exposure to vincristine, lomustine, procarbazine, and vinblastine (Mulvihill et al. 1987).
+Hydrocephalus was reported in a newborn exposed during the first trimester to vincristine, nitrogen mustard, and procarbazine (Zemlickis et al. 1992b); this infant died 4 hours after birth.
+Thus, the apparent rate of major malformations following exposure to vincristine during the first trimester was 9% (4/44 conceptuses, based on 41 liveborn infants and examination of the fetuses of 2 induced abortions and 1 maternal/fetal death).

-One major malformation occurred in one infant following exposure to vincristine in the second and/or third trimester only.
-Bilateral syndactyly of digits II and III occurred in an infant exposed during the second and third trimester to vincristine, nitrogen mustard, procarbazine, doxorubicin, bleomycin, vinblastine (Van Calsteren et al. 2010a); this infant was also exposed to radiotherapy in the second trimester.
+One major malformation occurred in 1 infant following exposure to vincristine in the second and/or third trimester only.
+Bilateral syndactyly of digits 2 and 3 occurred in an infant exposed during the second and third trimester to vincristine, nitrogen mustard, procarbazine, doxorubicin, bleomycin, and vinblastine (Van Calsteren et al. 2010a); this infant was also exposed to radiotherapy in the second trimester.
 However, it is not likely that syndactyly was induced by exposure to vincristine polytherapy beginning at gestation week 26 because skeletal development occurs during organogenesis during the first trimester.
-Thus, the adjusted apparent rate of major malformations following exposure to vincristine to the second and/or third trimester only was 0% (0/163 conceptuses based on 158 liveborn infants and examination of the fetuses of 2 induced abortions and 3 stillbirths).
-No major malformations were reported in the one liveborn infant for which timing of exposure was not specified (Sears and Reid 1976).
+Thus, the adjusted apparent rate of major malformations following exposure to vincristine to the second and/ or third trimester only was 0% (0/159 conceptuses, based on 154 liveborn infants and examination of the fetuses of 2 induced abortions and 3 stillbirths).
+No major malformations were reported in the 1 liveborn infant for which timing of exposure was not specified (Sears and Reid 1976).